jerryli99/summer2022_cpp/practices/practice15_opencv/README.md

 I use Windows11, so I added ```your drive here:\opencv\build\x64\vc15\bin``` to my User Envirment Variables Path.

-I use Vistual Studio 2022, so I created a project.
+I use Vistual Studio 2022, so an empty project.
 In the project properties, go to "VC++ Directories", and then add ```your drive here:\opencv\build\include``` in General->Include Directories;
 add ```your drive here:\opencv\build\x64\vc15\lib``` in General->Lirary Directories.